Change is the only constant in self-publishing, so you can’t stop the world and get off.

 Hope is the best word because it really is like a trying to find a needle in a haystack, in the dark, while being blindfolded and having both your hands tied behind your back.

 Another problem with changes in technology is that as a blogger, my posts over time, often contradict what I wrote only a few months or even weeks ago.

 This applies particularly to distribution of ebooks, as what is good advice one day, can be bad advice the next.

 In a recent blog post, Mark Coker from Smashwords wrote a long piece about the necessity for his aggregators to react quickly to changes made in their ebook catalogue.

 Perversely, it wasn’t about timely publishing – it was about unpublishing quickly!

-This is extremely important now, as with Amazon’s heavy-handed application of their demand for exclusivity when authors opt into KDP Select, a slow reaction by a retailer results in dire warning emails from Amazon.
+This is extremely important now, as with Amazon’s heavy-handed application of their demand for exclusivity when authors opt into KDP Select, a slow reaction by a retailer can result in dire warning emails from Amazon.

 When you read Mark’s article, you will see that the end result of inaction by one retailer, has robbed Indian ebook readers of an alternative to Amazon Kindle.